jprx/PacmanPatcher/README.md

 Give it a test by running `./test_patch`!

+**Important Note**
+Any kernel extensions you have installed will be compiled into the newly built kernelcache.
+So, if you have any kexts you will be updating soon (eg. if you are running [PacmanKit](https://github.com/jprx/PacmanKit)) make sure to leave those kexts out of the kernelcache build invocation.

 # Patch Sets

 Here's a brief overview of what the patches do.
 See `patch.c` for info on each one.

 ## Version String

-We replace the version string `root:xnu-8020.121.3~4/DEVELOPMENT_ARM64_T` with `root:xnu-8020.121.3~4/PACMANPATCH_ARM64_T`.
+We replace the version string `root:xnu-8020.141.5~2/DEVELOPMENT_ARM64_T` with `root:xnu-8020.141.5~2/PACMANPATCH_ARM64_T`.
 You can make this whatever you like.

-By default, the patch utility will stop if it doesn't detect the development version of the MacOS 12.4 kernel (`xnu-8020.121.3`).
+By default, the patch utility will stop if it doesn't detect the development version of the MacOS 12.5.1 kernel (`xnu-8020.141.5~2`).
 You can comment that out if you want to try this on a different kernel version.

+You can also check the git tags to see if your older MacOS version is supported by PacmanPatcher.

 ## CNTKCTL Patch Set